elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

   - need to route in milliseconds
   - forwards data plane (nanosecond frame)

+### Input Port Functions

+### Longest Prefix Matching

+- when looking at the forwarding table given a destination address, use longest address prefix that matches destination address
+- 1M routing table in Ternary Content Addressable Memories (TCAM)

+### Output Port Queuing

+- switch fabric
+- how much buffering?
+  - tail drop: drop arriving packets
+  - priority: drop/remove on priority basis

+### Packet Scheduling

+- first come, first served
+- priority
+- round robin
+- weighted fair queueing
+  - each class has a weight and each cycle is divided by the weights
+  - weight x is 2, y is 1, and z is 1 then two packets from x, one form y, and one form z
+  - minimum bandwidth guarantee (per-traffic-class)

+### How IP Datagram Works

+- Version (v4, v6)
+- Head Length
+- Type of Service
+- Length
+- 16-bit identifier
+- flags
+- fragment offset
+- time to live
+- upper layer
+- header checksum
+- source IP
+- dest IP
+- options
+- payload data

+Networks links have MTU (max transfer size), so the datagram is fragmented and put back together.

+A datagram with 4000 bytes with an MTU of 1500 bytes.
+ID of all three fragmented datagram will be the same, and the fragment flag will be set for all but the last one.
+The offset field exists since there are headers of each of the smaller datagrams.
+1480 bytes in data field.
+Therefore, offset = 1480/8.

+### Subnets

+- set of interfaces that can physically reach each other without passing through an intervening router
+- IP addresses have structure
+  - subnet part
+  - host part
+- detach each interface from its host or router, creating islands of isolated networks
+- each isolated network is called a subnet
+  - subnet mask: /24 (high-order 24 bits: subnet part of the IP address)
+  - even links connecting two routers is a subnet
+  - one way is to hide the routers and see the link groups
+  - another way is to take the unique 24-bit high-order IP addresses

+#### Classless InterDomain Routing

+- Cider / CIDR
+- Can get something like 200.23.16.0/23
+- System admin sets IP addresses of each host
+- DHCP: Dynamic Host Configuration Protocol
+  - plug-and-play to set IP addresses
+  - can renew addresses

+### DHCP

+- host broadcasts DHCP discover msg (optional)
+- DHCP server responds with DHCP offer msg (optional)
+- host requests IP address: DHCP request msg
+  - broadcast IP
+  - everyone in the network receives the message, but only server is configured to respond to the message
+- DHCP server sends address: DHCP ack msg
+  - broadcast IP
+  - DHCP server offers an IP address
+  - Client tells DHCP server that it wants to use that IP address
+  - DHCP acknowledges
+  - IP has lifetime

 ## Chapter 6 Data Link Layer

 Multiple access protocols and LAN's, address resolution protocol, Ethernet.